Robert Tidwell knows that not all learning takes place in a classroom. Take, for example, the biology teacher who

 But Tidwell couldn't afford to install a wireless local area network (WLAN) until last fall, when he wangled a deal with Gateway.
 The company installed the network for him, and he bought Gateway laptops for his faculty in return.
 Tidwell's WLAN currently comprises 140 access points scattered throughout the campus, and he plans to expand the network to include selected outdoor areas -- such as the biology field site -- this summer.

 Right now, the network is Internet access only.
 Tidwell is barring wireless access to the campus wired network until he has the makers of his security software give his setup the final thumbs up.
-"We've got all the security
+"We've got all the security equipment configured, and we should be rolling by the end of May," he says.

 In fact, Tidwell says that security is the first of three big issues to watch out for when it comes to installing a WLAN: